MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/prepare-deployment.md

 ## Adoption Order
 In many cases, organizations will have existing endpoint security products in place.
 The bare minimum every organization should have is an antivirus solution.
 But in some cases, an organization might also have implanted an EDR solution already.

-Historically, replacing any security solution used to be time intensive and difficult to achieve, due to the tight hooks into the application layer and infrastructure dependencies.
+Historically, replacing any security solution used to be time intensive and difficult to achieve due to the tight hooks into the application layer and infrastructure dependencies.
 However, because Microsoft Defender ATP is built into the operating system, replacing third-party solutions is now easy to achieve.